 We love the sound of the Texas Ploughmans sharing platter, a mishmash of smoked beef, avocado, pickles, sauerkraut and something they’re calling ‘beef toast’.

-Of course, it wouldn’t be East London without sliders, and Bobby Smokes have a whole host to choose from, including IPA sausage with vinegar slaw, or a veggie one with wild mushrooms and herb butter.
+Of course, it wouldn’t be East London without sliders, and Billy Smokes have a whole host to choose from, including IPA sausage with vinegar slaw, or a veggie one with wild mushrooms and herb butter.
 Perfect for nibbling daintily as you browse the latest vinyl deep cuts or take in an art house film.

 When: 13 July